tedmoore/schelp2/docs/Guides/WritingHelp.md

 > **Note:** The help files should use UTF-8 encoding!

 All tags that are used for document metadata should be entered at the top of the document source file, before any section or other text.
-See [SCDocSyntax#Header tags](../Reference/SCDocSyntax.md#header-tags)
+See [SCDocSyntax / Header tags ](../Reference/SCDocSyntax.md#header-tags)

 In the header, you must specify the title, summary and categories parts of the header.